henryhale/henryhale/README.md

 - 👋 Hi, I’m @henryhale
 - 👀 I’m interested in science and technology.
 - 🌱 I’m currently learning web design and development by myself.
-- 💞️ I’m looking to collaborate on any project that requires Javascript.
-- 📫 Contact me via Email: henryharrison8117@gmail.com

 <!---
 henryhale/henryhale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.